penumbra23/origin-ca-cluster-issuer/README.md

 kubectl apply -f deploy/manifests
 #+END_SRC

-By default the Origin CA Issuer will be deployed in the =origin-ca-issuer= namespace.

 #+BEGIN_EXAMPLE
 $ kubectl get -n origin-ca-issuer pod
 NAME                                READY   STATUS      RESTARTS    AGE pod/origin-ca-issuer-1234568-abcdw  1/1     Running     0           1m
 #+END_EXAMPLE

-*** Adding an OriginIssuer
+*** Adding an OriginClusterIssuer
 With running the controller out of the way, we can now setup an issuer that's connected to our Cloudflare account via the Cloudflare API.

 We need to fetch our API service key for Origin CA. This key can be found by navigating to the [[https://dash.cloudflare.com/profile/api-tokens][API Tokens]] section of the Cloudflare Dashboard and viewing the "Origin CA Key" API key.
 This key will begin with "v1.0-" and is different than your normal API key.
 It is not currently possible to use an API Token with the Origin CA API at this time.

-Once you've copied your Origin CA Key, you can use this to create the Secret used by the OriginIssuer.
+Once you've copied your Origin CA Key, you can use this to create the Secret used by the OriginClusterIssuer.

 #+BEGIN_SRC sh :file ./deploy/example/secret.issuer.yaml :results silent file :exports code
 kubectl create secret generic \